dylantompkins/PWAPISUpack/README.md

   On Mac: Go to ~/Library/Application Support/minecraft

 4.Copy the "mods" folder that was included in PWAPISUPACK into your minecraft directory.
-Optionally copy "Shaders" too.
+Optionally copy "shaderpacks" too.

 5.Run minecraft and choose "Forge 1.16.5" as the version!